Aneesh Panoli

 About

-Here's the belief underneath all of it: the real power of AI isn't handing you the most probable answer to a question — it's that it can write complex code that produces deterministic, reproducible results.
-Give it the rules of a system and it makes them executable.
-Follow that far enough and the ambition is staggering: to codify an entire organism in code, and one day, perhaps, the universe itself.
+Here's the belief underneath all of it: the real power of AI isn't handing you the most probable answer — it's that it can write complex code that produces deterministic, reproducible results.
+Give it the rules of a system and it makes them executable; follow that far enough and the ambition is to codify an entire organism in code.
+That's why I work where AI meets biology — the rigor of the bench, the discipline of the markets, and the craft of shipping software were all preparation.
+Some recent work in that direction: reanalyses of public brain data on multiple sclerosis.

 Training